AveryMilandin/WXML-Affine-Geometry/README.md

 ### 4 Dimensions
 ![](results/4D2cap.PNG)
 </br>Attempting to visualize lines and planes in 4 dimensions is hopeless, but 2-caps of this type are the ones we are interested in for this project.

+## Running the Code
+Cloning this repository and running any of the files from the correct directory should work as long as invertibleMatrices is run before Verifier.
+This is due to the fact that verifier needs the file that is output by invertibleMatrices, and that file is too large for GitHub.
+</br> These algorithms take under 2 hours in total to verify that all 2-caps in F<sub>3</sub><sup>4</sup> are affinely equivalent. flat-elim search generates the necessary caps in about 45 minutes. invertibleMatrices takes 40 minutes, and verifier takes 15 minutes on a decent laptop.

+## Goals
+1) Generate invertible matrices as needed in Verifier instead of in invertibleMatrices.
+This would avoid needing to work with a 3.5 Gb file and would not slow down the overall verification time.
+2) Solve the same problem for maximal 3-caps in F<sub>3</sub><sup>4</sup>.
+3-caps are sets of points with no 3 points collinear, no 4 points coplanar, and no 5 points in the same solid.